-Do you believe well-being means the same thing to different people?
+Do you believe wellbeing means the same thing to everyone?

-If we all enjoy and value different things, then how is it possible to understand happiness?
-Doesn’t that make “measuring happiness” extremely difficult?
+If we all enjoy and value different things, how is it possible to understand happiness?
+Doesn’t that make measuring happiness extremely difficult?

-Positive psychology is profoundly concerned with how people can do well, be well, feel well, and flourish over the long-term.
-And subjective well-being (SWB) is one way of understanding what this means to distinct individuals.
+Positive psychology is concerned with how people can do well, be well, feel well, and flourish over the long term.
+And subjective wellbeing (SWB) is one way to understand what this means to different people.

-This article explores the origins of the SWB concept, its components, how we can measure it, and more.
+This article explores the origins of SWB, its components, how we can measure it, and more.

 This Article Contains: